leroyanders/google-translate-unlimited/readme.md

 # About
-<p>This python script allows you translate any text in any language directly by Google Translate, without using paid API servicesces. <br>
+<p>This python script allows you translate any text in any language directly by Google Translate, without using paid API services. <br>

 + <b>No limits.</b>
 + <b>Fully free.</b>